-Any consideration to include concept cars in the vehicle line-up?
+Any consideration to include concept cars?

 DG: We haven’t really included concept cars to date.
 We typically want to have cars in the game that are believable and authentic.
 We do work with manufacturers to bring cars into the game almost in real-time.
 We were including the McLaren P1 around the time it was being developed, thanks to a partnership we had with the manufacturer.
 So it was in a concept state when we started, so we were building our in-game assets at the same time they were building the real car.

 What is the difference between concepts and real-world cars?

 DG: For us, it comes down to the desirability of the cars.
 Concept cars are basically concepts to test new technology, but rarely do they end up being like that in the real world.
 We want cars that are real and people aspire to own one day.
 We often say there are three cars people care about, the first car they ever owned, the one they own right now, and the one they hope to own someday.
 That is obviously different for everybody, so we try to grab that cross section that will appeal to as many people as possible.